-To initiate this process, the Applicant shall complete and submit to Metrolinx an Application for Review of a Metrolinx Response (Appendix F).
+To initiate this process, the Applicant shall complete and submit to Metrolinx an Application for Review of a Metrolinx Response.
+Applications forms can be found here.
 The Applicant will submit the Application and any supporting materials to development.coordinator@metrolinx.com.
 Metrolinx will acknowledge receipt of the Application.